Types of network devices to use when you build a network

 Switch

 A switch combines the functionality of a bridge and a hub.
 It segments networks and can interpret and filter packet data to send it directly to an attached network device.
-Switches use the network device's MAC address to decide the data package's destination.
+Switches use the network device's MAC address to determine the data package's destination.
 A switch operates in full-duplex mode, which means it can send and receive data to and from network devices at the same time.

 Features